bassemSeddik/ImLoDe/README.md

     generate the according labeling files

-The produced output from CAD-60 has the following organization:

-Notice that this is the same file presentation as in CGC-2014:

-This way, you can for instance use the CGC-2014 python codes to obtain similar results, and of course, to have your algorithm working on both datasets.
+The produced output from CAD-60 has the same file presentation as in CGC-2014.
+One can for instance use the CGC-2014 python codes to make its algorithm work on both datasets.